-We offer a full palette of tours, treks, small ship cruises and train journeys, from luxurious to edgy, from mountaineering expeditions to special interest excursions for fine art museums.
+We offer a full palette of tours, treks, small ship cruises and train journeys, from luxurious to edgy, from mountaineering expeditions to special interest excursions to fine art museums.
 We have varied travel tastes, so do most of our clients, and we have a lot of fun offering a variety rather than a strict subset of experiences.
-We are not a your hosteling, low-budget company and we strive to offer the highest quality service in some of the world’s most challenging destinations.
+We are not your hosteling, low-budget company and we strive to offer the highest quality service in some of the world’s most challenging destinations.

 Who will answer my calls and questions when I call you, both before and after I sign up?

 We’re very proud of the fact that your primary contact throughout and after your trip will be the Destination Expert who very likely created the trip in the first place, scouted it, and sent the scores of emails and letters it took to hammer it into shape.
 Our Destination Experts and Operations Managers are hardworking experts, but they’re also enthusiasts, which is why we don’t hesitate to advise you to question them freely.

 What is the difference between a tour and a trek?

 On a tour we fly, drive, sail, or perhaps take a train to our overnight destination, which will be a hotel as comfortable and luxurious as common sense and the locale allow.
 We walk in museums and around villages and towns, but on the whole our tours are physically non-demanding, and many of them compare in comfort level to classic European tours.